inform-us/requirements_specifications/rules/CAM-ICU.md

 ## Chart 2 [CAM-ICU documentation chart]
 **Weekly percentage of CAM-ICU scores documented once per shift as per guidelines**

-Operational definition = out of all patients with at least two consecutive RASS scores of -3 to +4 in a shift, what proportion of these patients have at least one CAM-ICU documented per shift on a weekly basis?
+Operational definition = out of all patients with at least two consecutive RASS scores of -3 to +4, what proportion of these patients have at least one CAM-ICU documented per shift on a weekly basis?

-1) Break the week down into fourteen 12-hour shift epochs, seven 08:00-19:59 and seven 20:00-07:59.
+1) Break the week down into fourteen 12-hour shift, seven 08:00-19:59 and seven 20:00-07:59.
 2) For each 12-hour day shift epoch (08:00-19:59), calculate the number of patients with at least two consecutive RASS scores of -3 to +4, at least one of which is in this shift
 3) For each every 12-hour day shift epoch, calculate the number of patients that have had at least one positive CAM-ICU score documented that shift
-4)  For each 12-hour night shift epoch (08:00-19:59), calculate the number of patients with at least two consecutive RASS scores of -3 to +4
+4)  For each 12-hour night shift epoch (08:00-19:59), calculate the number of patients with at least two consecutive RASS scores of -3 to +4 at least one of which is in this shift
 5)  For each every 12-hour night shift epoch, calculate the number of patients that have had at least one positive CAM-ICU score documented that shift
    -  Numerator = number of patients that have had at least one CAM-ICU score documented each shift
-   -  Denominator =  number of patients with at least two consecutive RASS scores of -3 to +4 in each shift
+   -  Denominator =  number of patients with at least two consecutive RASS scores of -3 to +4 (eligible patients)
 6)  Divide step 3 by step 2.
 Denote as percentage.
 This is the day shift's percentage of CAM-ICU scores documented
 7)  Divide step  5 by step 4.
 Denote as percentage.
 This is the night shift's percentage of CAM-ICU scores documented
-8) Repeat fourteen times for each 12-hour shift epoch
+8) Repeat fourteen times for each 12-hour shift
 9) Sum all fourteen shift percentages, divide by fourteen.
 Denote as percentage.
 This is the average weekly percentage of CAM-ICU scores documented